-The Boogie Board Blackboard Smart Notebook is a digital notepad that uses Boogie Board’s patented Liquid Crystal technology.
+The Boogie Board Blackboard Smart Notebook is an electronic writing pad that uses Boogie Board’s patented Liquid Crystal technology.

-This technology offers a natural writing experience and a bright and durable screen.
-The Blackboard is available in dot, grid, and blank templates and features quick clear-erase technology.
+This technology offers a natural writing experience with a pen and a bright and durable screen.
+The Blackboard smart tablet is available in dot, grid, and blank templates and features quick clear-erase technology.

-However, one downside is that the background is dark.
+However, one downside of the boogie board is that the background is dark.

-The Boogie Board Blackboard is a great option for those looking for smart notebooks that provide a paper-like writing experience with a pen when taking notes.
+The Boogie Board Blackboard e-notebook is a remarkable paper tablet option for those looking for smart notebooks that provide an actual paper-like writing experience with a pen when taking notes.

 Are you an avid sticky note user at work?
-Product reviewers have noted this writing tablet is the perfect alternative!
+Product reviewers have noted the boogie board writing tablet is the perfect alternative!